Briezeigbo/E-Commerce-Sales-Analysis-and-Forcasting/README.md

 # 🛒 E-commerce Sales Analysis Using Walmart Kaggle Dataset 📊

 Welcome to the E-commerce Sales Analysis project!
 This repository contains a comprehensive analysis of the Walmart sales dataset from Kaggle, aiming to uncover valuable insights and forecast future trends.
-Join us on a data-driven journey through the world of retail sales! 🚀
+Join us on a data-driven journey through the world of retail sales!

+Walmart Inc. is a multinational retail corporation that operates a chain of hypermarkets, discount department stores, and grocery stores.
+Founded by Sam Walton in 1962, Walmart is now the world's largest company by revenue and the largest private employer globally, with millions of employees.
+The company is known for its extensive supply chain network, vast product offerings, and commitment to providing customers with low prices.

+Why Walmart?

+Scale and Impact: Walmart’s size and scale provide a vast dataset that reflects a wide range of consumer behaviors and market dynamics.
+Analyzing such a dataset can yield insights with significant real-world applications.

+Diverse Product Range: Walmart offers a diverse array of products, from groceries to electronics, making it an ideal case study for understanding product performance and customer preferences across different categories.

+Complex Supply Chain: Walmart’s sophisticated supply chain and logistics operations provide a valuable opportunity to explore inventory management, demand forecasting, and operational efficiency.

 ## 🌟 Project Overview

-In this project, we dive into the Walmart sales dataset to:
+In this project, I dive into the Walmart sales dataset to:

 1. **Gather Data**: Acquire and understand the Walmart sales dataset from Kaggle.
 2. **Load Libraries**: Import essential libraries for data manipulation, visualization, and analysis.